 - Mountain shelters: they are sometimes equipped with a lightning rod!
 If in doubt, take shelter indoors but do not touch the walls as they can conduct electricity!

-- Covered places: in the mountains as elsewhere, churches can be safe shelters against storms because their roof is equipped with lightning rod!
+- Covered places: in the mountains as elsewhere, churches can be safe shelters against storms because their roof is equipped with lightning rods!

 - The caves: it is not by chance that our ancestors found shelters there as early as prehistoric times.
 The caves protect from the rain but also from landslides.
 If you manage to find one, stand as far as possible from its entrance and don’t touch the walls.

-- The car: any fully enclosed car (not convertible models) acts as a Faraday cage.
-In other words, it protects against lightning.
-Even if the latter hits your vehicle, the body will deflect the electricity to the ground without it impacting you.
+- The car: a fully enclosed car, excluding convertible models, functions as a Faraday cage.
+In other words, it provides protection against lightning.
+If lightning were to strike the vehicle, its body would deflect the electricity to the ground, preventing any impact on the occupants.

 Avoid Risky Places